 “The intent of the law was to allow municipalities to do what was right for them.
 So if the residents of a town or city are seeking to ban dispensaries all together, they can do that.
 If they want to encourage certain types of businesses like small local businesses or farmers, they can do that,” Title said.

 Given that leniency, townships and cities are not legally obligated to follow Massachusetts’s footsteps in seeking equity or involvement in the industry.
-Therefore, local laws rely on advocates, such as Brookline’s Donelle O’Neall Sr., to garner support.
+Therefore, local laws rely on advocates, such as Brookline’s Donelle O’Neal Sr., to garner support.

 “I had a feeling that was going to go recreational.
 I didn’t want anyone to miss out, everyone who’s been hurt and could use money or a grant of some sort to get them caught up in the race of life.
 So I asked certain people on the what should I do?
-My first attempt, shortly after, was the Warrant Article,” O’Neall said.
+My first attempt, shortly after, was the Warrant Article,” O’Neal said.

 Due to the state and local taxes already imposed on dispensaries, adding another tax would have tested the limits of the law, Fernandez said.
 Currently, dispensaries pay 6 percent of revenue made off local sales to the town via the Mitigation Fund and Local Options Tax.
 Coupled with the state tax they already pay, another local tax would have most likely faced tremendous opposition, and would have required clearance at the state and even federal level.